im-PAY-shuns (im-PAT-ee-ens) ka-PEN-sis

 The genus, Impatiens L., was named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

-Plants of the World Online lists a whopping 1,068 species in the Impatiens genus (as of 5-14-21 when I last updated this page).
-The genus is a member of the plant family Balsaminaceae with only TWO genera.
-Hmmm… Those numbers could change as updates are made.
+As of 12-2-22 when this page was last updated, Plants of the World Online lists a whopping 1,093 species in the Impatiens genus.
+It is a member of the plant family Balsaminaceae with only TWO genera.
+Hmmm… Those numbers could change as updates are made on POWO.
+The number of species in the genus fluctuates often.

 The above distribution map for Impatiens capensis is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database is similar and also includes Yukon (Yukon Territory) in Canada.